Sgt. Charles Raymond Boeshart

 Sgt.
 Charles R. Boeshart was

-He was the son of William J. Bosehart and
+was the son of William J. Bosehart and Catherine

-1920, his family moved to a farm on Catawba Island
+his family moved to a farm on Catawba Island near

-In the fall of 1940, Charles's tank company was federalized as C Company, 192nd Tank Battalion.
+In the fall of 1940, Charles' tank company was federalized as C Company, 192nd Tank Battalion and sent to Fort Knox, on November 28, 1941.
 During this time he trained as a tank mechanic.
 In January, 1941, he was transferred to Headquarters Company when the company was created with members of the the four letter companies of the battalion.
 He would later be assigned to one of three tanks assigned to HQ Company.

-In the late summer of 1941, Charles took part in maneuvers in Louisiana.
+In the late summer of 1941, Charles took part in maneuvers in Louisiana from September 1st through 30th.
 What he remembered about the maneuvers was the heat and humidity.
-After the maneuvers, he and the rest of the battalion learned they were being sent overseas.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, and learned they were being sent overseas.
+Men 29 years old or older were released from service.
 Charles was given a ten day pass home.
-During this time, he married a girl from Kentucky whom he had met on a blind date.
+During this time, he married Mildred E. Critchelow whom he had met on a blind date.
 The next day, October 12, 1941, he returned to Camp Polk.

 companies of the battalion to arrive, he played